NSW Health has been notified of new venues of concern across NSW that are associated with confirmed cases of COVID-19.

 Please get tested even if you have had a test in recent days.
 If your exposure at this venue was in the past four days, you must get another test on day five from the date of exposure.
 Wear a mask around others and limit your movements until you get another negative result.
 You should continue to monitor for symptoms and if any symptoms appear, get tested and isolate again.

 Please continue to check

-this page regularly, as the list of venues of concern and relevant health advice are being updated as new cases emerge and investigations continue.
+COVID-19 case locations regularly, as the list of venues of concern and relevant health advice are being updated as new cases emerge and investigations continue.

 Anyone with even the mildest of cold-like symptoms is urged to immediately come forward for testing and isolate until a negative result is received.

 There are more than 460 COVID-19 testing locations across NSW, many of which are open seven days a week.
 To find your nearest clinic visit

 COVID-19 testing clinics or contact your GP.